 The harmless Albatross.

 The mariner in this extract says that one of the voices asked the other whether he was the guilty man.
 Then swearing by Christ, the voice added that with his cruel bow he had killed the harmless Albatross.
-In these lines, the mariner shows his repentance, and remorse on the killing of the innocent Albatross.
+In these lines, the mariner shows his repentance, and remorse for the killing of the innocent Albatross.

 The spirit who bideth by himself